 Starting a conversation by sharing is great, but don’t forget to participate in conversations as well.
 Commenting on other people’s posts is a great way to connect with someone for the first time and can lead to more interactions in the future.
 Simple things like “Great read!
 Thanks for sharing.” can go a long way.
 If you have the time, typing a thoughtful response that touches on the topic shared is an even better way to build and strengthen relationships on LinkedIn.

-Last but not least, make sure everything you share and say is on brand.
+Make sure you share quality posts, be consistent in how often you post, but always stay on brand.
 You don’t want your followers to be surprised about anything you shared.
 Of course, you can be creative, but you want to always speak to your audience.

-LinkedIn is a great way to portray yourself, your abilities and your accomplishments to others in your industry.
-Many people have grown an incredibly large presence on LinkedIn, leading to all kinds of opportunities.
+LinkedIn is a great way to portray yourself, your abilities, and your accomplishments to others in your industry.
+It’s also very easy to connect and engage with others.
+Many people grew an incredibly large presence on LinkedIn by taking these steps, leading to all kinds of opportunities.
 If you build out your personal brand correctly, you can do the same.